lflores/gravity-bubbles/README.md

 ## Get started
-### Get started
 If you want to see it in action, go to [jsfiddle](https://jsfiddle.net/leoflores/6cLpuL7j/6/) that explain some concepts of use, and show how to change some properties.
-Or if you want to see a more complex use, please go to [gravity-bubbles](http://www.triadsoft.com.ar/examples/gravity-bubbles.html)
+Or if you want to see a more complex use, please go to [gravity-bubbles](http://lflores.github.com/flare)
 Currently I'm documenting the project, and please, [contact me](mailto:flores.leonardo@gmail.com) if you want to help or discovered some issue.
 To start using it, you must to download this proyect, and solve next dependencies.